trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 #### Resolve Display

-The following examples show how the standalone `ResolveDisplay` function can be used.
+The following examples show how the `ResolveDisplay` function can be used.

 ##### Kotlin (Android)